Measuring footfall increases sales conversion

 Stores that routinely count their visitors get early warnings of trouble ahead.
 They can plan their coping strategy well in advance rather than reacting belatedly to an entrenched problem.

-Read case studies on how stores and retail chains are increasing sales conversion.
+Revealed: how stores and retail chains are increasing sales conversion.